fps/horst/README.md

 # lv2-horst

-A simple plugin host exposing plugins as jack clients.
-Features python bindings.
+A simple header-only C++ library implementing an LV2 plugin host exposing plugins as jack clients.
+Python bindings are provided (these are actually the sole reason for the existance of `lv2-horst`.

+# Requirements

+Check the `nix-shell.sh` file.
+It should list up-to-date dependencies.
+It possibly contains some extra things which are not strictly necessary.

 # Usage